reverentgeek/blog/src/site/moving-from-ghost-to-eleventy.md

 However, I've been itching to try something new with my blog for a while.
 The more I've learned about [JAMstack](https://jamstack.org/), the more I've wanted to start moving my sites and applications to that architecture.

-## Static is the New Dynamic
+> Static is the New Dynamic!

 [Static site generators](https://www.staticgen.com/), such as [Gatsby](https://www.gatsbyjs.org/) and [Hugo](https://gohugo.io/), are becoming more popular.
 Combined with a modern CDN like [Netlify](https://www.netlify.com/), "static" sites can be extremely fast and cost-effective.

-For more information about the advantages of JAMstack, here are a couple of articles and a video I've recently published.

 ## Cranking this Blog to Eleventy